The ABCs Of ROIC

-Last week I wrote an article titled Waiting For The Shoe To Drop and the purpose for the article was to set the stage for the ongoing to debate related to bricks versus clicks.
+Last week I wrote an article titled Waiting For The Shoe To Drop and the purpose for the article was to set the stage for the ongoing debate related to bricks versus clicks.

 I was pleased to see a number of comments (over 170) related to the selloff in the retail REIT sector, and it seemed that there was an equal number of bulls and bears.
 I don’t think anyone is arguing that Sears (NASDAQ:SHLD) will survive, the large majority believe that it (bankruptcy) will be sooner than later.
 Here’s how I summed it up,